 On 27 June 2019, Transat A.T. agreed to be purchased by Air Canada for CA$13 per share.

-On 11 August 2019, Air Canada raised the purchase price of Transat A.T. to CA$18 per share, making the overall value of the deal $720 million.
-On 23 August 2019, 95% of Transat A.T. shareholders approved the acquisition by Air Canada on that basis.
+On 11 August 2019, Air Canada raised the purchase price of Transat A.T. to CA$18 per share, increasing the deal's value to $720 million.
+On 23 August 2019, 95% of Transat A.T. shareholders approved the acquisition.

 On 18 March 2020, Air Canada announced it would suspend most of its flights by 31 March due to travel restrictions caused by the COVID-19 pandemic.

-In October 2020, the agreement to purchase Transat A.T. was revised downwards to CA$5 per share, reflecting the challenges posed to the airline industry by the COVID-19 pandemic.
+In October 2020, The agreement with Transat A.T. was revised downwards to CA$5 per share, reflecting the challenges posed to the airline industry by the COVID-19 pandemic.

-On 8 November 2020, Air Canada Altitude renamed as Aeroplan Elite Status.
-Altitude Qualifying Miles (AQM), Segments (AQS), and Dollars (AQD) have been replaced by Status Qualifying Miles (SQM), Segments (SQS), and Dollars (SQD).
+On November 8, 2020, Air Canada Altitude was renamed as Aeroplan Elite Status.
+Altitude Qualifying Miles (AQM), Segments (AQS), and Dollars (AQD) were replaced by Status Qualifying Miles (SQM), Segments (SQS), and Dollars (SQD).

 Due to the impact of the COVID-19 pandemic, Air Canada was again loss-making in 2020.